-- 1. Project positions are defined as positions, that are designated in the county budget as either time limited or contingent on the continued receipt of outside revenue other than county General Purpose Revenue (GPR). - a.
-Job postings for project positions must clearly identify such positions as project and identify either a specific termination date or that the position is dependent on the continued receipt of non-GPR funding. - b.
-Incumbents of project positions that are eliminated or unfunded within 24 months of the creation of the position are not entitled to bumping rights, as described in Section 1a of the Layoffs section of this Handbook. - c.
+- a.
+Project positions are time limited appointments as defined in the recruitment posting.
+Employees who are active employee group employees at the time of appointment shall retain bumping rights.
+External candidates who are appointed to project positions shall not have bumping rights when the term of the project position expires. - Project positions are defined as positions, that are designated in the county budget as either time limited or contingent on the continued receipt of outside revenue other than county General Purpose Revenue (GPR). - a.
+Job postings for project positions must clearly identify such positions as project and identify either a specific termination date or that the position is dependent on the continued receipt of non-GPR funding. - Incumbents of project positions that are eliminated or unfunded within 24 months of the creation of the position are not entitled to bumping rights, as described in Section 1a of the Layoffs section of this Handbook. - c.
 Incumbents of project positions that are eliminated or unfunded are eligible for re-employment lists and permissive re-employment as described in the Layoffs section of this Handbook. - d.
 Incumbents in project positions that are continuously funded by non-GPR revenue for more than 24 months shall be eligible for all benefits that regular employees receive under the Employee Benefit Handbook, including bumping rights under the Layoffs section of this Handbook.